-We’ve done the research on non-toxic, natural carpets, and found three safe brands to recommend:
+We’ve done the research on natural, non-toxic carpeting, and we found three safe brands to recommend:

-Earth Weave is the gold standard among non-toxic carpeting–they make the very best stuff.
+Earth Weave is the gold standard among non-toxic carpeting.
+They simply make the very best stuff.

 Earth Weave uses only safe dying methods for some of their colors; the other colors are natural wool hues.
 Even better, they don’t treat their carpets with any worrisome chemicals.